Agoric/agoric-sdk/packages/swing-store/docs/data-export.md

 ## Full Export

-The simplest (albeit more expensive) way to use SwingStore data export is by creating an "exporter" and asking it to a one-time full export operation.
+The simplest (albeit more expensive) way to use SwingStore data export is by creating an "exporter" and asking it to perform a one-time full export operation.

 The exporter is created by calling `makeSwingStoreExporter(dirpath)`, passing it the same directory pathname that was used to make your SwingStore instance.
 This API allows the exporter to use a separate SQLite database connection, so the original can continue executing deliveries and moving the application forward, while the exporter continues in the background.
 The exporter creates a new read-only SQLite transaction, which allows it to read from the old DB state even though new changes are being made on top of that checkpoint.
 In addition, the exporter can run in a thread or child process, so the export process can run in parallel with ongoing application work.
 This gives you as much time as you want to perform the export, without halting operations (however note that the child process must survive long enough to finish the export).